TheWorkflowAcademy/Creating-Folder-Doc-and-External-Share-Link-ZohoWorkDrive/README.md

     * link_name: name used to identify the share link.
     * expiration_date: date in which the link will expire
     * role_id: permission of the share link
-      * 5 - External share for folder with *EDIT* access
+      * 5 - External share for folder/document with *EDIT* access
-      * 6 - External share for folder with *VIEW* access
+      * 6 - External share for folder/document with *VIEW* access
       * 7 - External share for folder with *UPLOAD* access
     * password_text: the text you set here will enable password protection for the document
     * input_fields: these are the fields mentioned in the request_user_data attribute
   * Note:
     * No need to pass attributes like *input_fields, password_text* and *expiration_date* if the share link does not require user data, password protection and expiry date respectively.
     * Mandatory attributes like *resource_id, link_name, request_user_data*, and *allow_download* are required to create a custom share link.
+    * role_id 7 is only valid for folders.
+For documents, you can only select either 5 or 6.

 Below is the example script to generate an external share link.
 Configure the parameters attributes based on your requirements accordingly.